-Buyers of single homes, duplexes, townhouses, condominiums and other permanent structures should purchase title insurance.
-Title insurance is for the purpose of protecting homeowners from claims to ownership or use.
+Buyers of single homes, duplexes, townhouses, condominiums, and other permanent structures should purchase title insurance.
+Title insurance is to protect homeowners from claims to ownership or use.
 Claims include assertions by prior owners, third-parties, creditors, and others that they have an interest in the property.
 Buyers want their real property to be free and clear of any claims to ownership or use of the property they buy.

 Title company research

 The title company will research any claims against the property such as outstanding lawsuits, past deeds, the existence of wills and trusts, divorce orders, bankruptcies, and tax claims.
 The title company will need to resolve any open claims (usually by the seller and the title company) before the title company will agree to insure the property.

 So the question begs – can buyers of manufactured homes get title insurance.

 Florida Statute 320-01 (2) defines a mobile home as